Sandicoly Latrine Project – Senegal

 1. Masons will create and line bricks from cement, sand, and water to encompass the pit,

-2. Bars from iron will be assembled to establish the pit covering structure, which will then be covered with cement and gravel, and
+2. Bars from the iron will be assembled to establish the pit covering structure, which will then be covered with cement and gravel, and

 3. PVC piping and the appropriate connection pieces will be assembled to form the ventilation pipe.